OpenDriveLab/OpenLane-V2/README.md

 | - | - | - | - | - | - | - |
 | Baseline | 0.29 | 0.08 | 0.31 | 0.00 | 0.01 | 8.56 |

-<sub>* F-Score is not taken into consideration in both the challenge and leaderboard.</sub>
+<sub>* F-Score for lane detection is not taken into consideration in both the challenge and leaderboard.</sub>

 <p align="right">(<a href="#top">back to top</a>)</p>